Chester Tourist Information

 Today King Charles's Tower is rarely open to the public.
 There are small civil war displays on both floors.
 The top floor is accessed from the stair case on the outside of the tower from the walls.

-King Charles Tower from the Cathedal Green.
+King Charles Tower from the Cathedal Green in Chester

-King Charles Tower >>> King Charles Tower Bonewaldesthorne's Tower >>>Bonewaldesthorne's Tower Water Tower >>>Water Tower
+King Charles Tower >>> King Charles Tower in Chester Bonewaldesthorne's Tower >>>Bonewaldesthornes Tower in Chester Water Tower >>>Water Tower in Chester

-The Lost Towers
+The Lost Towers in Chester

 Accommodation